 - Creatine supplementation kids

-and located this study where the supplement – or placebo were given to 12 kids, age 15-20 each for 12 weeks.
-The dosage used was 0.11 gram per kilogram of body weight per day.
-How much is that? well, if a child weighed 100 pounds, this would be 6.8 grams.
+and located this study where the supplement – or placebo was given to 12 kids, ages 15-20 each, for 12 weeks.
+The dosage used was 0.11 grams per kilogram of body weight per day.
+How much is that? well, if a child weighs 100 pounds, this would be 6.8 grams.
 It sounds like they were using the maintenance phase dosage.

-Interestingly, even though no side effects were seen (that's good) the supplement supplement did not raise muscle creatine levels or make the kids stronger.
+Interestingly, even though no side effects were seen (that's good), the supplement did not raise muscle creatine levels or make the kids stronger.
 One drawback to this study was the kids all had lupus.
 This may have impacted the results of the investigation.

-There are not many research studies which have looked at supplementation in kids.
+There are not many research studies that have looked at supplementation in kids.
 What little is known suggests the side effects might be minimal but whether it makes kids stronger needs more study.

 Can Creatine Cause Injuries?

 Studies in adults have not shown injuries from supplementation.
 While this may be true, I can tell you I have received emails from people who swore it has happened to them.
-When it comes to creatine and injuries, my best guess is it's due to the fact ligaments and tendons don't have a good blood supply as muscles do.
+When it comes to creatine and injuries, my best guess is that ligaments and tendons don't have a good blood supply as muscles do.

-As such, ligaments and tendons take longer than muscles do to get stronger.
-Something like creatine, might stress tendons and ligaments more than they should be, leading to injury.
+As such, ligaments and tendons take longer than muscles to get stronger.
+Something like creatine might allow someone to place more stress on tendons and ligaments than they should, leading to injury.
 If we consider kids and teenagers are still growing, this may be a recipe for trouble.
 Again, I am speculating here.

 See the creatine and injuries review.

 Most of the research on this supplement involves college-aged men.
-While there is some research involving women, its not as much as I'd like.
-While my hunch is women might react similar to men, when it comes to young girls (say 14 years old for example), I don't know what it does.
+While some research involves women, it's not as much as I'd like.
+While my hunch is women might react similarly to men, when it comes to young girls (say 14 years old for example), I don't know what it does.
 I have not seen any clinical studies of younger teenagers.

 Do Kids Need To Cycle Creatine?

 Cycling is the practice of taking something for a period of time and then halting its use.
-Cycling a drug or supplement is often cited as a way to reduce overdosing or preventing the substance to build up to toxic levels in the body.
-The concept of cycling is a reference to steroids, where athletes, wanting to avoid side effects, would periodically stop taking them for a period of time
+Cycling a drug or supplement is often cited as a way to reduce overdosing or prevent the substance from building up to toxic levels in the body.
+The concept of cycling is a reference to steroids, where athletes, wanting to avoid side effects, would periodically stop taking them for a period of time.

-All that said, while I believe the answer is no – creatine doesn't need to be cycled – I technically dont feel someone has to keep taking it either.
-I say this because unless someone is lifting heavy, they dont need this supplement.
+All that said, while I believe the answer is no – creatine doesn't need to be cycled, I don't think someone has to keep taking it, either.
+I say this because they don't need this supplement unless someone is lifting heavy.

 See the post Do You Need To Cycle Creatine.

 One version which does have some research is called creatine nitrate.
-It's supposed to combine the effects of creatine with an ingredient which expands blood vessels.
-I have a review on this and what my thoughts on it:
+It's supposed to combine the effects of creatine with an ingredient that expands blood vessels.
+I have a review of this and my thoughts on it:

 So, Do Kids Need To Take Creatine?